BayviewComputerClub/bssccbot/README.md

 CHAT_BOT_CHANNEL=channel id (where to run the chat bot)
 ```

+### Docker
+A Docker image is available at: https://hub.docker.com/repository/docker/bsscc/bot
+Be sure to set the environment variables!

 ### Plugin Documentation:

 Plugins consist of a folder in the bot-plugins directory, and an index.js file containing an init function.